Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 • Every Jaipur travel guide ends their journey by taking you to local handloom shops as tourists’ purchases get them a commission

-When opting for Jaipur tourism, try to have three days to explore the city thoroughly.
-You will require one day to explore the forts and one day to explore the main attractions around the city centre.
-The additional day works best when you plan shopping sprees and exploring off-beat places.
+Try to keep 3 days to explore Jaipur thoroughly.
+You will require one day to explore the forts and one day to explore the main attractions around the city center.
+An additional day works best when you plan to go shopping or want to explore the hidden gems that are less traveled to!

 Your email address will not be published.
 Required fields are marked *